madhankumar-anandan/AI-sql-generator/README.md

 ## Usage

 To generate and execute an SQL query, send a POST request to the appropriate endpoint with the human-readable query.
 The application will return the generated SQL query and the results of its execution.
+Postman collection is available in the repository to test the application.

 ## Acknowledgements